-A. Plan Requirements.
-The stormwater management plan required under Section 16.14.080(B) of this chapter shall contain at a minimum the following information:

-1. Name, address, and telephone number for the following or their designees: landowner; developer; project engineer for practice design and certification; person(s) responsible for installation of stormwater management practices; and person(s) responsible for maintenance of stormwater management practices prior to the transfer, if any, of maintenance responsibility to another party.

-2. A proper legal description of the property proposed to be developed, referenced to the U.S. Public Land Survey system or to block and lot numbers within a recorded land subdivision plat.

-3. Pre-development site conditions, including:
+- A. Plan Requirements.
+The stormwater management plan required under Section 16.14.080(B) of this chapter shall contain at a minimum the following information: - 1.
+Name, address, and telephone number for the following or their designees: landowner; developer; project engineer for practice design and certification; person(s) responsible for installation of stormwater management practices; and person(s) responsible for maintenance of stormwater management practices prior to the transfer, if any, of maintenance responsibility to another party. - 2.
+A proper legal description of the property proposed to be developed, referenced to the U.S. Public Land Survey system or to block and lot numbers within a recorded land subdivision plat. - 3.
+Pre-development site conditions, including: - a.

-a.
 One or more site maps at a scale of not less than one inch equals one hundred (100) feet.
-The site maps shall show the following: site location and legal property description; predominant soil types and hydrologic soil groups; existing cover type and condition; topographic contours of the site at a scale not to exceed two feet; topography and drainage network including enough of the contiguous properties to show runoff patterns onto, through, and from the site; watercourses that may affect or be affected by runoff from the site; flow path and direction for all stormwater convevance sections; watershed boundaries used in hydrology determinations to show compliance with performance standards; lakes, streams, wetlands, channels, ditches, and other watercourses on and immediately adjacent to the site; limits of the regional flood (the one percent probability storm event) floodplain; location of wells and wellhead protection areas covering the project area and delineated pursuant to Section NR 811.16, Wis.
+The site maps shall show the following: site location and legal property description; predominant soil types and hydrologic soil groups; existing cover type and condition; topographic contours of the site at a scale not to exceed two feet; topography and drainage network including enough of the contiguous properties to show runoff patterns onto, through, and from the site; watercourses that may affect or be affected by runoff from the site; flow path and direction for all stormwater conveyance sections: watershed boundaries used in determinations hydrology to show compliance with performance standards;

+lakes, streams, wetlands, channels, ditches, and other watercourses on and immediately adjacent to the site; limits of the regional flood (the one percent probability storm event) floodplain; location of wells and wellhead protection areas covering the project area and delineated pursuant to Section NR 811.16, Wis.
 Adm.
 Code.

-b.
+- b.
 Hydrology and pollutant loading computations as needed to show compliance with performance standards.
 All major assumptions used in developing input parameters shall be cross clearly stated.
-The geographic areas used in making the calculations shall be clearly referenced to the required map(s).

-4. Post-development site conditions, including:

-a.
-Explanation of the provisions to preserve and use natural topography and land cover features to minimize changes in peak flow runoff rates and volumes to surface waters and wetlands.

-b.
-Explanation of any restrictions on stormwater management measures in the development area imposed by wellhead protection plans and ordinances.

-c.
-One or more site maps at a scale of not less than one inch equals one hundred (100) feet showing the following: postconstruction pervious areas including vegetative cover type and condition; impervious surfaces including all buildings, structures, and pavement; post-construction topographic contours of the site at a scale not to exceed two feet; post-construction drainage network including enough of the contiguous properties to show runoff patterns onto, through, and from the site; locations and dimensions of drainage easements; locations of maintenance easements specified in the maintenance agreement; flow path and direction for all stormwater conveyance sections; location and type of all stormwater management convevance and treatment practices. including the on-site and off-site tributary drainage area; location and type of conveyance system that will carry runoff from the drainage and treatment practices to the nearest adequate outlet such as a curbed street, storm drain, or natural drainageway; watershed boundaries used in hydrology and pollutant loading calculations and any changes to lakes, streams, wetlands, channels, ditches, and other watercourses on and immediately adjacent to the site.
+The geographic areas used in making the calculations shall be clearly referenced to the required map(s). - 4.
+Post-development site conditions, including: - a.
+Explanation of the provisions to preserve and use natural topography and land cover features to minimize changes in peak flow runoff rates and volumes to surface waters and wetlands. - b.
+Explanation of any restrictions on stormwater management measures in the development area imposed by wellhead protection plans and ordinances. - c.
+One or more site maps at a scale of not less than one inch equals one hundred (100) feet showing the following: postconstruction areas pervious including vegetative cover type and condition; impervious surfaces including all buildings, structures, and pavement; post-construction topographic contours of the site at a scale not to exceed two feet; post-construction drainage network including enough of the contiguous properties to show runoff patterns onto, through, and from the site; locations and dimensions of drainage locations of maintenance easements; easements specified in the maintenance agreement; flow path and direction for all stormwater conveyance sections; location and type of all stormwater management conveyance and treatment practices,